-|Windows in buildings similar to
+|Windows in buildings similar to dwellings*

-|All other windows, roof windows and
+|All other windows, roof windows and curtain walling

-|Pedestrian doors (including glazed
+|Pedestrian doors (including glazed doors)

 *for example, student accommodation and care homes

-The U value of a rooflight should be based on the outer developed surface area, which is often greater than the area of the roof opening.
-Unlike for windows and roof windows, rooflights should have their U values calculated based on a horizontal position.
+The U-value of a rooflight should be based on the outer developed surface area, which is often greater than the area of the roof opening.
+Unlike for windows and roof windows, rooflights should have their U-values calculated based on a horizontal position.

-No maximum U value has been set for display windows and similar glazing.
-However, their impact must be taken into account in the calculation of primary energy and CO2
+No maximum U-value has been set for display windows and similar glazing.
+However, the impact of display windows must be taken into account in the calculation of primary energy and CO2

 The proposals also include requirements to limit the effects of solar gains in summer when compared with reference glazing systems.
 Pilkington provides a range of solar control

-If you have any questions on Part L 2021 and what the implications might be for glass, please complete our online contact form
+If you have any questions on the new regulatory requirements and what the implications might be for glass, please complete our online contact form